 We’ve fostered many connections over time with small-scale producers of beautiful handwoven silks, handwoven recycled fibers, and a variety of other handmade fabrics.

 These artisan groups are able to supply custom handwoven fabrics in small quantities.
 It’s important to note that this process takes time; fabric production can take 4-6 weeks or more.
-But because of the small scale and handmade nature of this fabric, minimums can be as low as 50 to 100 meters.
+But because of the small scale and handmade nature of this fabric, minimums can be as low as 100 meters.

-Our sourcing team is also able to buy in-stock “leftovers” from large West Elm orders at a handwoven silk producer in Delhi.
+Our sourcing team is sometimes able to buy in-stock “leftovers” from large West Elm orders at a handwoven silk producer in Delhi.
 This allows us to provide top-of-the-line quality on a smaller scale, and makes these fabrics accessible to our client partners when they otherwise wouldn’t have been.
 These materials are available in limited stock and may sell out quickly.

 Both options above have a higher price point than machine-woven fabric.
 But you get what you pay for: fabrics that are unique and special, and support an amazing artisanal heritage.